 Prime-Exclusive Discounts are brand new, so we’re not sure how they will impact conversions.
 Some sellers are frustrated, calling this another way for Amazon to make money while sellers dig into already-slim margins.
 Others are hopeful this will help set their products apart.

 What’s our suggestion?
 Well, we know that shoppers will be flocking to Amazon in mid-July during Prime Day, hungry for the best deals on products across all categories.
 And honestly, the more you can appeal to these shoppers, the better.
 So, our suggestion is to try these out.
 The volume here will hopefully make up for the cost (of course, this depends on your market, your conversion rate, and your visibility).
 If your margins are already pretty thin, consider raising your price and then discounting it to appeal to the discount-nature of Prime Day.
 The extra badge on your listing should help draw some meaningful attention to your product (especially if you missed the Lightning Deal deadline).
 And since you cannot set these up for Prime Day after July 5th, schedule them now and keep an eye on your clicks and conversions during the holiday.

-To make sure you’re fully prepared for Prime Day, check out our free guide: How to Jolt Sales for Prime Day 2019.
+To make sure you’re fully prepared for Prime Day, check out our free guide: How to Prepare for Prime Day & Crush It.
 We’re excited to see the results for those of you that take action on these new discounts, and we can’t wait to hear of the successes that Prime Day brings.

 We’re interested… what do you think of these new Prime-Exclusive Discounts?
 Will you be using them in your strategy?